 Upper Newport Bay is headquarters for the California Coastal Commission’s statewide community-based Restoration-Education Program.
 Among the resources developed under the program’s umbrella is the Our Wetlands, Our World High School Field Activities Guide.
 This high school level curriculum is structured to help local teachers meet required State Science Content Standards with activities that connect education with real life.
-The curriculum focuses on the history and ecology of UNB; the effects of urbanization and non-point source pollution, non-native invasions and loss of biodiversity; and the importance of community-based restoration and stewardship.
-Newport Bay conservancy uses activities from the guide as part of its high school Outrigger Canoe Program.
+The curriculum focuses on the history and ecology of Upper Newport Bay; the effects of urbanization and non-point source pollution, non-native invasions and loss of biodiversity; and the importance of community-based restoration and stewardship.